otammato/mongo_/README.md

 # this is to check and connect to an AWS RDS DB using the command line:
 mysql -h database-2.xxxxxxxxxxxx.us-east-1.rds.amazonaws.com -P 3306 -u admin -p

-# this is to import manually a backup file with DB from the project folder.
+# this is to import manually a backup file with a MySQL DB from the project folder.
 mysql -h database-2.xxxxxxxxxxxx.us-east-1.rds.amazonaws.com -u admin -p  COFFEE < my_sql.sql
 ```